Church Giving Statistics 2024 Report

 The Rev-Share Model

-And here’s an illustration showing both side-by-side – in the aggregate Tithely’s fees are 5X higher than Nucleus:
+And here’s an illustration showing both side-by-side – in the aggregate Tithely’s fees are almost 4X higher than Nucleus:

 NOTE: There are other fees to consider in any calculation like this – though they will always pale in comparison to percentage fees.
 Nucleus charges a monthly flat-fee based on church size that you can find here.
 Tithely does not charge a monthly fee.
 Nucleus and Tithely also charge per-transaction fees.
 Tithely charges $0.30 per transaction for both credit card and ACH gifts.
 Nucleus charges $0.25 per transaction for ACH only.
-To see all of this in greater detail, we built a comparison calculator to make it simple.
-Click here to use the comparison calculator.
+To learn more, click here.

 The Most Important Statistic You Need